uber-archive/infer-plugin/README.md

 This Gradle plug-in creates tasks to run [Infer](http://fbinfer.com) on Android and Java projects.

+## DEPRECATED

+This plug-in isn't used or maintained anymore.
+We strongly recomend migrating [NullAway](http://github.com/uber/nullaay) which is much more reliabile, significantly faster, and actively maintained.

 ## Integration

 To use this plug-in, [you must have Infer installed](http://fbinfer.com/docs/getting-started.html).